michaeltao0713/arch-docs/03_Post-Installation/03_Basic-Hyprland.md

 ## Brightness/Volume Change

 Install `brightnessctl` to be able to use your keyboard brightness change macros.
-Install `playerctl` to be able to use volume control macros.
+Install `playerctl` to be able to use volume control macros like pause and play.